 Love locks in the Speicherstadt

-The Speicherstadt is still busy and popular today as there is so much to see and do and an excellent place for socialising.
-It’s also a lovely place to head at dusk, as the day gives away to the evening the light across the rustic warehouse looks magical.
+The ‘Warehouse City’ is still busy and popular today as there is so much to see and do in Hamburg’s Speicherstadt and it’s an excellent place for socialising.
+It’s also a lovely place to head at dusk, as the day gives away to the evening the light across the rustic warehouses looks magical.

 The Elbphilharmonie from the Speicherstadt

 For the big kid inside you, just shouting to get out, you must head to Miniatur Wunderland.
-This is great to visit even if you are not a model enthusiast.
+This is great to visit with all the family, even if they’re aren’t train enthusiasts.